 What is Hashimoto thyroiditis?

-About 1 in 1,000 to 50 in 1,000 people will develop this disease at some time in their life.
-This disorder can affect anyone at any age but occurs most commonly in women who are over the age of 40.
-It may occur with increased frequency in those with a family history of thyroid diseases or with other autoimmune diseases, especially type 1 diabetes or adrenal insufficiency.
+About 1 in 1,000 people are diagnosed annually with Hashimoto thyroiditis, and the number has been increasing over time due to improvements in diagnostic techniques.
+This disorder can affect anyone at any age but occurs most commonly in women who are between 30 and 50 years of age.
+The ratio of women to men diagnosed with the disease is 20 to 1.
+People with a family history of thyroid diseases or with other autoimmune diseases, especially type 1 diabetes or adrenal insufficiency are at increased risk.